pnguyen4/basic-opengl-game/README.md

     CS120 Group Programming Project

 A Frogger-style game where the player tries to avoid attacks from enemies while crossing the screen.
-Levels are completed when the player moves from one side of the screen to the ather without being killed.
+Levels are completed when the player moves from one side of the screen to the other without being killed.
 Each new level will have different terrain that affects how fast the player and enemies move, and more/deadlier enemies.

 Build Instructions: